Newsletter of the Sierra Club Rocky Mountain Chapter

 The activities generated some great media attention, and apparently flustered Governor Hickenlooper when we put him on the spot.
 However, Washington Governor Jay Inslee made a much better impression with his "rousing" response to similar questions.
 Special thanks to RMC Beyond Oil and Gas Team volunteer leader Neshama Abraham for co-organizing and attending this multifaceted event with the coalition!

-And while Governor Hickenlooper's administration decides to join a lawsuit against Longmont for their citizen initiative to ban fracking within city limits, Fort Collins decides to put a seven year moratorium on fracking in their city limits on their ballot.
+And while Governor Hickenlooper's administration decides to join a lawsuit against Longmont for their citizen initiative to ban fracking within city limits, Fort Collins decides if they wish to create a seven year moratorium on fracking in their city limits.
 This would be the longest moratorium in the state!

 What an honor!